dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/features/project-diagram/interactivity.md

 As a developer,
 I want to see the project description of when I hover over the node,
-So that I can get a light understanding of the project, without navigating away from the diagram.
+So that I can get a deeper understanding of each project, without navigating away from the diagram.

 ## Rules